-Having the opportunity to live in an environment beyond the culture of origin is a unique experience.
+Having the opportunity to live and/or learn in an environment beyond one’s culture of origin is a unique experience.
 The opportunities afforded to students crossing cultures are among the richest sources of learning and provide platforms for them to be a cultural bridge between and among worlds.
 With these unique experiences also come challenges.
 Moving is regarded as equally as stressful as death and divorce and repatriation is the hardest of all transitions.
-Comprehensive school-based programs for handling the challenges associated with moving across cultures rarely exist even though mobility is regarded as a major inhibitor to learning.
-Parents are often uninformed about the transition process and entry or re-entry culture shock, which makes it difficult to support cross-cultural children as they work through the many changes associated with their domestically and/or globally mobile life.
+Comprehensive school-based programs addressing the challenges associated with moving across cultures rarely exist, even though mobility is regarded as a major inhibitor to learning.
+Parents and educators often feel uninformed about the transition process and entry or re-entry culture shock, which makes it difficult for them to support students as they work through the many changes associated with moving to new educational and social communities.

-It is projected that Generation Z, our current students, will have 17 different jobs, 5 different careers and live in 15 different homes.
-Learning to proactively engage in the process of transition will be a vital skill for success in the 21st Century so by providing focused attention and nurturing, whilst looking carefully at one transition, we can help students to more effectively engage in all transitions in life – whatever the context.
-Let’s work together to provide that support and place cross-cultural students in a position to succeed in all areas of their life.
+It is projected that Generation Z, our current students, will have 18 different jobs, 6 different careers and live in 16 different homes.
+Learning to proactively engage in the process of transition is a vital skill for success in the 21st Century so by providing focused attention and nurturing, whilst looking carefully at one transition, we help students to more effectively engage in all transitions in life – whatever the context.
+Whether you are an international or local school, family or student, let’s work together to provide that support and place cross-cultural students in a position to succeed in all areas of their life.